seandewar/memetendo-unsafe-boy-advance/README.md

 Run `cargo test` to run tests.

-Some tests are skipped by default, usually because they are slow.
+Some slow tests are ignored by default in debug builds.
-Consider using `cargo test --release -- --ignored` to run them with optimizations enabled.
+Consider using `cargo test -- --ignored` to run them, or test with optimizations enabled via `cargo test --release`.

 Integration tests exist that automate the running of various test ROMs.
 To set them up, download the submodules in this repository by using